Finding 1 — The persistent gap

 1. The gap is persistent.
 Thirteen cycles.
 Every cycle.
 Presidential and midterm.

 2. The gap is sizable.
-15 to 25 percentage points between 18-29 and 65+ voters across the pooled series.
+About 20 to 40 percentage points between 18-29 and 65+ voters, depending on the cycle — wider in midterms.

 4. Apathy is not an explanation the data supports.[1]
 That claim is tested directly in Finding 4 — Registered, didn't vote: why.